 The large port and flowing river make Patras a hub for commercial activities, and many expats find it easy to pick up additional work in the city without any problems.

 The living costs are fairly low.
-With so much available there’s a healthy competition between businesses which keeps prices lower than some other cities.
+With so much available there's a healthy competition between businesses which keeps prices lower than in some other cities.